-(WETM) – Anyone making a local call using the 607 area code will soon be required to include the area code when dialing.
+(WETM) – Anyone making a local call using the 607 area code will now be required to include the area code when dialing.

 “Just like for an emergency calling 911, in a suicide prevention or mental health crisis, you can dial 988 and that number will take you to the National Suicide Prevention and mental health crisis lifeline,” Steuben County Director of Public Safety Timothy Marshall said.